gustycooper/gustycooper.github.io/mydoc/mydoc_4_loop_patterns.md

 }
 ```

-## Loop to Find the Largest (or Smallest)
+## Find Largest (or Smallest) Pattern

-The loop to find the largest assumes that the first value is the largest.
-Then we examine other values, updating the largest whenever a new value is largest than the current largest.
-The following is pseudo code for finding the largest.
+This section describes finding the Find Largest Pattern.
+You can change the comparison from ```>``` to ```<``` to find the smallest.
+When finding the largest, you assume that the first values is the largest.
+Then you repeately examine other values in a loop, updating the largest whenever a new value is largest than the current largest.
+The following is pseudo code for finding the largest, which is a specific instance of the accumulator pattern.

 ```java
 largestVal is first value from the user